cloudbypriyank/DocuFlow/docs/configuration.md

 # Configuration

-This page explains the main configuration options for this documentation template, located in `docs/.vitepress/config.js`.
+This page explains the main configuration options for this documentation template, located in `docs/.vitepress/config.mjs`.

 ## Main Configuration

-The `export default` object in `config.js` contains all the configuration for your VitePress site.
+The `export default` object in `config.mjs` contains all the configuration for your VitePress site.

 ### `title`